DannyvdMee/Geo-Application-KW1C/readme.md

 13. If you have no errors when fetching you are ready to go.

 ### Usage
-Here will be mentioned how to install/use this project, we will provide you the basics on how to use the application.
+We will write a wiki on how to use the new application.
+Here in detail will be written on how to set it up. <br>
+There will be 2 separate sections one for students and one for teachers <br>

 ### Structure project
 - Documents: <br>